Chevyself/babel/README.md

 * **api** Main module of the utility.
 * **sample** Deprecated.
 This contains sample code for a plugin, will be replaced with an actual plugin.

+> Please note that either `reflect`, `adapter` or any `adapter-{verssion}` should be accessed as if those were an API.
+These modules access NMS using reflection and are in constant change.
+The `api` module is the only one that is stable.